UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/lesson-05-content.rst

 -----------------

-The lesson assignment makes use of the materials in this lesson on
-logging: refer back to this section when you're ready to complete the assignment.
+The lesson assignment makes use of the materials in this lesson on logging.
+Refer back to this section when you're ready to complete the assignment.

 Debugging